StamLab/network-motifs/README.md

 motif3_network_changes output.graphA output.graphB \> output.mtx

-  Determines how every 3-node circuit in [reference-network-file] is configured over the same nodes in [target-network-file].
+  Determines how every 3-node circuit in output.graphB is configured over the same nodes in output.graphA.
 'No-Match' is an additional category when the 3 nodes are not connected in [target-network-file].
 There is also a 'Matched-Variant' column which shows the number of times a circuit is the same between networks, but the arrows between the 3 nodes have changed directions.